thomasridd/dockside/README.md

 public_dns_name can be a problem

 1. Go to your EC2 server list
 2. Select your server
 3. The description tab at the bottom should list public_dns

 If public dns is blank something dodge has happened with the VPC setup.
-Try [this answer from Stack Overflow](http://stackoverflow.com/questions/20941704/ec2-instance-has-no-public-dns) or just begin again
+Try [the troubleshooting page from AWS](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/TroubleshootingInstancesConnecting.html#TroubleshootingInstancesConnectionTimeout) or [this answer from Stack Overflow](http://stackoverflow.com/questions/20941704/ec2-instance-has-no-public-dns) or perhaps just begin again